-Attached is Exhibit A, which contains details of the previous handbook language (Resolution No. 20R-21) and the proposed handbook language, which contains the conflicting statements (Resolution No. 22R-13).
+Attached is Exhibit A, which contains details of the previous handbook language (Resolution No. 20R-21, current Employee Handbook language, which contains the conflicting statements (Resolution No. 22R-13) followed by the recommended language for Resolution No. 24R-XX.

-The revised Employee Handbook is also attached with the revisions properly inserted into the text (pages 68-69).
+The revised Employee Handbook is also attached with the revisions properly inserted into the text via "track changes" edit feature.